3 reasons Apple joined the Alliance for Open Media

 But why would Apple care about supporting AV1 now, given that it only added H.265 support to Macs, iOS devices, and Apple TVs in September?
 Here are three likely possible explanations.

-1. Apple wants AV1 for its own devices.
+1. Apple wants AV1 for its own devices

 If Apple wants to offer video downloads or streams, it can now encode all of its files in HEVC format and stream them to Apple products.
 What use would it have for a competing format with similar compression efficiency?